exegesis-js/exegesis/docs/Options.md

 to parse your body to see if it conforms to the response schema; only JSON objects are validated.

-If provided, this should be a `function(result)` function, where `result.errors` is a list of validation errors, and (for OAS3) `result.isDefault` is true if we validated against a 'default' status code.
+If provided, this should be a `function(result)` function, where:

+- `result.errors` is a list of validation errors.
 Validation errors are `{type, message, location: {in: 'response', name: 'body', docPath}}` objects.
+- (for OAS3) `result.isDefault` is true if we validated against a 'default' status code.
+- `result.context` is the context passed to the controller.

 ## validateDefaultResponses